 Escrow: What Is It And How Does It Work?

 If you’re buying a home, you’ll probably hear the word “escrow” used in a few different contexts.
-Essentially, escrow is a financial arrangement where a neutral third party holds funds or assets on behalf of two parties involved in a transaction until specific conditions are met.
+Essentially, escrow is a financial arrangement in which a neutral third party holds funds or assets on behalf of two parties involved in a transaction until specific conditions are met.
 This is especially relevant during the home buying process.

 Whether you’re a home buyer, seller or a current homeowner, understanding how escrow works and its benefits can help you navigate the complexities of real estate transactions with more confidence and ease.